azer/notebook/thoughts/where-are-you-from.md

 And it's only one of them.

 Somebody approaches during a party I'm invited to, and starts talking about Erdogan.
+What if I'm not interested to talk about Erdogan?
+Just like any person who reserves their energy for things other than politics in life?

 Two coworkers are having a heated argument about whether if it's ethical to read Zero to One, authored by Peter Thiel, who supported Trump.
 I tell that it's a good book, worth to read, to reduce the heat, and a dickhead jumps and tells "Adolf Hitler's book was the most popular book in Turkey for a while" as a response.